sukhjinder24/OfficeManager_Android/README.md

 # OfficeManager_Android
 The Project targets to assign and manage tasks to the employees of the organisation.
 This is the frontend(Client side) part.
+Different users (Admins and Normal users) have different permissions and different UIs.
 For ServerSide(Backend) REST APIs were developed and utilised for integerating with database using java jersey and jdbc.
-NetBeans inbuilt Apache Server was utilised for servicing MySQL local database for storing and managing data.
+NetBeans inbuilt Apache Server was utilised for servicing.
+MySQL local database for storing and managing data.